rekha-balan/azure-docs-test2-pr.nl-NL/articles/active-directory/connect/active-directory-aadconnectsync-best-practices-changing-default-configuration.md

 ## <a name="changes-to-synchronization-rules"></a>Changes to Synchronization Rules
 The installation wizard provides a configuration that is supposed to work for the most common scenarios.
 In case you need to make changes to the configuration, then you must follow these rules to still have a supported configuration.

+> [!WARNING]
+> If you make changes to the default sync rules then these changes will be overwritten the next time Azure AD Connect is updated, resulting in unexpected and likely unwanted synchronization results.

 * You can [change attribute flows](active-directory-aadconnectsync-change-the-configuration.md#other-common-attribute-flow-changes) if the default direct attribute flows are not suitable for your organization.
 * If you want to [not flow an attribute](active-directory-aadconnectsync-change-the-configuration.md#do-not-flow-an-attribute) and remove any existing attribute values in Azure AD, then you need to create a rule for this scenario.
 * [Disable an unwanted Sync Rule](#disable-an-unwanted-sync-rule) rather than deleting it.
 A deleted rule is recreated during an upgrade.